ftrias/TeensyThreads/readme.md

 Alternative std::thread interface
 -----------------------------

-The header also supports the construction of minimal `std::thread` as indicated in C++11. `std::thread` always allocates it's own stack of the default size.
+The library also supports the construction of minimal `std::thread` as indicated in C++11. `std::thread` always allocates it's own stack of the default size.
 See http://www.cplusplus.com/reference/thread/thread/